imadyTech/YBWeek2Exercise/README.md

-# YBWeek2Exercise
+# Yoobee NZ MSE 2023
-This project is the week 2 exercise for sharing between Yoobee MSE 2023 classmates.
+This project is the exercise code for sharing between Yoobee MSE classmates.